ndd21/PHYS281/docs/demo-anaconda.md

 # Anaconda

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AxRTFKKMtjA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Anaconda](https://www.anaconda.com/products/individual)<sup>&#174;</sup> is a Python distribution and package management system.
 It provides an installation of Python (at the time of writing in September 2020 this defaults to [Python 3.8](https://docs.python.org/3/whatsnew/3.8.html)) and a way to create "@(virtual environments)" that can contain different Python version and software packages required for a specific task.

+!!! important
+    This tutorial describes installing Anaconda on your own computer.
+It also describes creating new virtual environments and packages within those environments.
+For the PHYS281 course you only need to be able to install Anaconda, while the information on creating environments and installing packages are just provided as additional useful information, but are not required.

 ## Installing Anaconda